CHILD SUPPORT

 No, Colorado family courts do not allow parents to waive child support obligations because the money owed is not to the other parent, but to meet the needs of the child.

 The Deadbeat Parents Punishment Act of 1998 prescribes criminal penalties, including but not limited to restitution, for failure to pay child support.
+Colorado is one of the states that veered away from this approach when this federal law was enacted and instead developed other approaches in order to collect past due child support.

 There is no limit on child support enforcement or back payment (arrears) of child support in Colorado.
 Arrears may be reduced by a court judgement.